roblevay/T2765/Lab4 Storage.md

 ---

-## Exercise 3 – Detach and Attach a Database
+## Step 3 – Detach and Attach a Database

 ### Instructions